 Lastly, the special education teachers who were highly qualified to teach a math course developed a School Improvement Plan (SIP) that utilized short-term objectives, curriculum-based assessments, released SOL assessments, the school division’s scope and sequence outline, and strand analysis of SOL objectives to guide their instruction in the classroom.
 The SIP was approved by Administration and both Department Chairpersons.
 Figure 1 outlines the SIP Action Plan for special education teachers to use over the course of the 2010-2011 school year.
 The SIP is a detailed timeline set with goals and objectives to help the teacher focus instruction on content areas that need to be addressed for the students to pass the Algebra 1, Geometry, and Algebra 2 SOL exam in the spring.

-Figure 1
+Figure 1 You’ve got a good plan here.
+Revise to be a PD – some credit given for the SIP

 Description: All self-contained Algebra 1 classes will improve its overall SOL passing rate to at least 70%.